-C. Child is demonstrating an inconsistent or inadequate level of overall physical
+C. Child is demonstrating an inconsistent or inadequate level of overall physical health.
+The child's physical health may be outside normal limits for age, growth and weight range.

 If child has a chronic condition, the symptoms are becoming problematic.